techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Python/Variables.md

 ##  Subject
+Python is a high level programming language used for web and internet development, data management, education, sicentific and numeric computing and more.

 ##  Assignment

 Exercise 1:
 Create a new script.

 Create two variables x and y.

 Assign a numerical value to both variables.

 Print the values of x and y.

 Create a third variable named addup.

 The value of addup should be the sum of x and y.

 Print the value of addup.

  Exercise 2:
 Create a new script.

 Create a variable called name.

 The value of name should be your name.

 Print the text “Hello, YOURNAME!”.

 Use the variable name in the print statement.

  Exercise 3:
 Create a new script.

 Create a variable and assign a value to it.

 Print the text “Value 1: VALUE1”.

 Change the value of that same variable.

 Print the text “Value 2: VALUE2”.

 Change the value of that same variable.

 Print the text “Value 3: VALUE3”.

 Example output: